khaledpage/profile/.github/instructions/guideline.instructions.md

    * If suggestions are **approved**: implement, move to `FEATURES_AS_STORIES.md`, and update `REQUIREMENTS_TABELLE.md`.
 Then delete from `FEATURES_SUGGESTIONS.md`.
    * If suggestions are **rejected**: move them to `FEATURES_REJECTED.md`.
    * If suggestions are **pending**: leave them in `FEATURES_SUGGESTIONS.md`.
+6. Always create test cases in `TEST_CASES.md` for the new features and bug fixes and implement tests using playwright, and also consider end-to-end testing.
+7. The workflow is completed, when all tests including e2e tests pass.

 ---